Detecting WordPress Themes with ‘What WP Theme Is That’

 - Leave your thoughts

-There are, of course, plenty of great WordPress theme marketplaces out there (and if you’re not sure where to start, simply hop onto a website like ThemeForest, peruse around for a while and you’ll no doubt find loads of gorgeous designs).
+There are, of course, plenty of great WordPress theme marketplaces out there (and, if you’re not sure where to start, simply hop onto a website such as ThemeForest, and you’ll no doubt find loads of gorgeous designs).

 In short: What WordPress Theme Is That is a website designed to do exactly what it says on the tin — i.e. detect the WordPress theme that any given website is using.

-In today’s post, I’ll be taking What WordPress Theme is That for a spin: to show you what it does, how to use it, and most importantly, if it really works (and if so, how well?!).
+In this post, I’ll be taking What WordPress Theme is That for a spin to show you what it does, how to use it, and, most importantly, whether it really works (and if so, how well?).

-What WordPress Theme Is That is a free theme detection tool — found at WhatWPThemeIsThat.com.
-Developed by Ultimate Marketing Strategies, it was one of the first theme detection tools to market, launched way back in 2011.
+What WordPress Theme Is That is a free theme detection tool, found at WhatWPThemeIsThat.com.
+Developed by Ultimate Marketing Strategies, it was one of the first theme detection tools to market, having been launched way back in 2011.

-Of course, first and foremost, a website has to be running WordPress to have any hope of detecting a theme — here’s a quick tutorial of ours showing how to test if a website is using WordPress for yourself.
+Of course, first and foremost, a website has to be running WordPress to have any hope of you detecting its theme — here’s a quick tutorial of ours on how to test whether a website is using WordPress for yourself.

 If this first criterion is met, What WordPress Theme Is That can then dig into a website’s code to look for tell-tale signs of the site’s theme.